Summer Journalism Institute

-To be eligible for a summer job, you must be legally permitted to work in the US, and must be between the ages of 15 and 19 years old (must turn 15 on or before July 5, 2016 or have turned 19 on or before August 12, 2016).
+To be eligible for a summer job, you must be legally permitted to work in the US, and be between the ages of 15 and 19 years old (must turn 15 on or before July 5, 2017 or have turned 19 on or before August 12, 2017).
 Students who do not meet these requirements may attend and receive community service hours.

-What: A six-week summer program that offers young people a fun way to improve writing, build journalism skills, and explore exciting places in Boston.
-Contribute articles to fall editions of Teens in Print, the only citywide newspaper written for and by teens.
+What: A paid, six-week summer program that offers young people a fun way to improve writing, build multimedia journalism skills, and explore exciting places in Boston.
+Publish your articles in the fall edition of Teens in Print, the only citywide newspaper written by and for teens.

-Why: You can get published, give voice to teen concerns, and learn about the world of journalism.
-Field trips to venues like Fenway Park introduce you to some of Boston’s best landmarks.
-You’ll also learn the basic skills of journalism like interviewing, and writing news stories, commentaries, and features.
-You’ll get expert mentoring and be a staff writer for TiP.
+Why: Get published in a real newspaper!
+SJI reporters give a voice to teen concerns and become immersed in the world of journalism.
+Weekly field trips to venues across the city introduce you to some of Boston’s best landmarks.
+You’ll also learn skills essential to multimedia journalism like interviewing, researching, writing and producing reports.
+You’ll receive expert mentoring and spend the summer as a real backpack journalist for the Teens in Print newspaper published in the fall.
 Free breakfast included.